matrix-org/mjolnir/README.md

       # these rooms.
       ban_lists:
          - "!roomid:example.org"
+      message_max_length:
-      # Limit the length of a message (event body) a client can send in an event on this server.
+         # Limit the characters in a message (event body) that a client can send in an event on this server.
          # By default there is no limit (beyond the the limit the spec enforces on event size).
          # Uncomment if you want messages to be limited to 510 characters.
-      #message_limit: 510
+         #threshold: 510

          # Limit messages only in certain rooms rooms.
          # By default all rooms will enforce the limit.
          # Uncomment if you want messages to only be subject to character limits in certain rooms.
-      #message_limit_rooms:
+         #rooms:
          #  - "!vMvyOCeCxHsggkmALd:localhost:9999"

          # Also hide messages from remote servers that are over the `message_limit`.
          # By default only events from this server will be limited.
          # WARNING: Remote users on other servers will still be able to messages over the limit.
          # Uncomment to enforce the `message_limit` on events from remote servers.
-      #message_limit_remote_servers: true
+         #remote_servers: true
 ```

 *Note*: Although this is described as a "spam checker", it does much more than fight